 In April 2005, three months away from his wedding to fiancee Carrie, Phil received the news that his cancer was back.
 He not only had to postpone his wedding, but also step away from his teaching job to begin treatment once again.
 At the height of those treatments he underwent several days of lethal chemotherapy followed by a stem-cell transplant.

-Today, Phil’s Friends engages an army of volunteers that enables the organization to support thousands of cancer patients across the United States through Care Packages, Cards of Hope, Hospital Visits, and Prayer.
-Phil and Carrie have devoted their lives to carrying forward the bold vision of supporting cancer patients in homes and hospitals across the world.
+Today, Phil’s Friends engages thousands of volunteers, who in turn, enable the organization to support hundreds of thousands of our friends with cancer across the United States through care packages, Cards of Hope, hospital visits, and prayer.
+Phil and Carrie have devoted their lives to carrying forward the bold vision of supporting those with cancer in homes and hospitals across the world.
 They reside in the suburbs of Chicago with their sons Graham and Hudson.